About the Award

 We strongly recommend you have the professional reference form completed by your employer, state CPA society or affiliate membership organization representative, or community service organization or other professional relationship.

-Applications and nominations for the 2021 award will open this summer.
+Applications and nominations are closed for the 2023 award.

 In honor of Maximo Mukelabai